pbrnx/signature-orchestrator-api/readme.md

 ## 🧙‍♂️ Developer

-Pedro Barone
+This project was fully built by **Pedro Barone**, from scratch, without external help in the name of Stratesys, allocated on a project for Keralty.
+I was responsible for:

+- Designing the API architecture
+- Implementing secure OAuth2 authentication (Adobe Sign)
+- Integrating with OpenText Content Server (OTCS)
+- Building all endpoints and background tasks
+- Handling file streaming and asynchronous webhook events
+- Logging, error handling, and cleanup routines
+- Deployment and environment configuration
 ---

 ## 📄 License

 This project is for internal use by Stratesys employees only.
+Any unauthorized copies are illegal according to copyright laws.